USCIS taking too long? Discover how a Mandamus lawsuit can get your case moving.

 Qualifications for Administrative Closure

-Not everyone can benefit from administrative closure.
-To qualify, certain criteria must be met, such as the nature of your case and the specific circumstances surrounding it.
-Typically, cases involving pending applications for adjustment of status or asylum may be eligible.
-It is essential to assess whether your situation aligns with these criteria to increase your chances of success.
+Not everyone can benefit from administrative closure, and understanding the specific qualifications is crucial for those seeking this option.
+To qualify, several criteria must be met, which often hinge on the nature of your case and the unique circumstances surrounding it.
+Generally, cases that involve pending applications for adjustment of status or asylum are prime candidates for administrative closure.

 How to Request Administrative Closure